-As of September 30, 2016, our deferred tax assets are primarily related to accrued compensation and net operating losses.
-A 100% valuation allowance has been established due to the uncertainty of the utilization of these assets in future periods.
-As a result, the deferred tax asset was reduced to zero and no income tax benefit was recorded.
-The net operating loss carryforward will begin to expire in 2031.
+Our deferred tax assets are primarily related to net operating losses and a valuation allowance has been established due to the uncertainty of the utilization of all of these assets in future periods.
+As of March 31, 2017, a benefit for income taxes of \$500,000 was recorded due to sufficient evidence available to support the realization of certain tax assets in future years.
+The net operating loss carryforward will begin to expire in 2030.